Second-order optimisation strategies for neural network quantum states: Decisional gradient descent

 with associated divergence

 For our toy model, employing continuous variables in a one-dimensional setting and a local interaction term, Eq.\eqref{eq:local_energy}, this difference reduces to the expectation value

-This divergence arises entirely from the kinetic term of the Hamiltonian, which is the reason why derivatives appear.
+This divergence arises entirely from the kinetic term of the Hamiltonian, which is the reason derivatives appear.
 We note that this divergence can be written in terms of first-, rather than second-order derivatives, because we assume regularity at the boundaries.
-For our neural network it can be analytically proven that the boundary terms appearing in the derivation of the divergence are zero, and therefore Eq.~\eqref{eq:VMCdiv} holds exactly.
+For our neural network, it can be analytically proven that the boundary terms appearing in the derivation of the divergence are zero, and therefore Eq.~\eqref{eq:VMCdiv} holds.
 However, this need not be the case for arbitrary NN architectures or distributions.
+A more detailed derivation of this expression can be found in the Supplemental Material.

 As can be seen from Eq.~\eqref{eq:vmc_divergence}, the decision geometry obtained from the VMC scoring rule defined in Eq.~\eqref{eq:vmc_score} provides a connection between the geometry and the loss function we aim to minimise, $E(\theta)$.
 Indeed, the divergence we obtain can be seen as an approximation of the difference of energy $E(\theta) - E(\theta')$, where we would have neglected re-weighting the samples.
-The metric, $G_{\text{VMC}}(\theta)$, obtained from Taylor-expanding the divergence thus fulfills the two main theoretical requirements we discussed in Sec.~\ref{sec:failure_info_geo}, namely (i) the metric is symmetric positive definite and (ii) the metric is informed by the loss function $E(\theta)$ we aim to minimise.
+The metric, $G_{\text{VMC}}(\theta)$, obtained from Taylor-expanding the divergence thus fulfils the two main theoretical requirements we discussed in Sec.~\ref{sec:failure_info_geo}, namely (i) the metric is symmetric positive definite and (ii) the metric is informed by the loss function $E(\theta)$ we aim to minimise.
 The metric reads explicitly

 and we will use it later on in simulations.
+We direct the interested reader to the Supplemental Material for a proof for this expression.
 A peculiarity of this equation is the appearance of mixed derivatives with respect to both parameters and inputs of the probability distribution.
 We will provide more details on the DGD optimiser in a forthcoming publication~\cite{Keeble2024}.

-Interestingly, using the very natural scoring rule of Eq.~\eqref{eq:vmc_score} for VMC leads to a geometry that is equivalent to the one introduced by Hyvärinen from very different initial considerations~\cite{hyvarinen2005,hyvarinen2007,amari2016information}.
+Interestingly, using the natural scoring rule of Eq.~\eqref{eq:vmc_score} for VMC leads to a geometry that is equivalent to the one introduced by Hyvärinen from very different initial considerations~\cite{hyvarinen2005,hyvarinen2007,amari2016information}.
 In Ref.~\cite{hyvarinen2005}, the main concern was to bypass the difficulty of sampling according to a non-normalised probability distribution.
 The so-called Hyvärinen score has the following form

 and it is essentially the kinetic part of the local energy, Eq.~\eqref{eq:local_energy}.
 Our VMC score is related to the Hyvärinen score through the formula $ \mathcal{S}_{\text{VMC}}(X, p_\theta) = \frac{1}{4} \mathcal{S}_{\text{H}}(X, p_\theta) - V(X) \ . $ As a result, the associated divergence function and metric are proportional to each other, i.e.\ their decision geometry are identical up to a scaling factor.
 In the language of game theory, the Hyvärinen and VMC scoring rules are said to be \emph{equivalent}~\cite{dawid2007geometry,gneiting2007strictly}.